oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-name-your-builds/rule.md

 ![buildnames.png](buildnames.png)

-Good Example: We have two continuous delivery​ builds to our staging environment.
+Good Example: We have two continuous delivery builds to our staging environment.